 Nucleotide Polymorphisms — from

-However, the significance of any particular variant should be interpreted
+The significance of any particular variant in this track should be

-only by a trained medical geneticist using all available information.
+interpreted only by a trained medical geneticist using all available

 The remainder of this page is identical on the following tracks: